Viltrox AF 16mm f/1.8 Z Review

 Going Ultra-Wide With the Fast Viltrox AF 16mm f/1.8 for Nikon Z-Mount

-In the fall of 2023, I reviewed the Viltrox AF 28mm f/1.8 Z on the Nikon Z8 and found it to be a decent performer.
-The overall build quality, however, was a tad disappointing compared to other Viltrox Pro badge lenses I had tried.
+In the fall of 2023, I reviewed the Viltrox AF 28mm f/1.8 Z on the Nikon Z8 and found it a decent performer.
+However, the overall build quality was a tad disappointing compared to other Viltrox Pro badge lenses I had tried.

-16mm is about as wide as I would ever need a lens to be and for years I used various Canon 16-35mm lenses for this focal length.
-The caveat with those lenses, however, was slower f-stop in the f/2.8 to f/4 range.
+16mm is about as wide as I would ever need a lens to be, and for years, I used various Canon 16-35mm lenses for this focal length.
+The caveat with those lenses, however, was a slower f-stop in the f/2.8 to f/4 range.

-I was excited to try a full-frame f/1.8 lens at this focal length and was hoping the Viltrox AF 16mm f/1.8 would feel better overall than the Viltrox 28mm lens I tested in the fall.
+I was excited to try a full-frame f/1.8 lens at this focal length and hoped the Viltrox AF 16mm f/1.8 would feel better overall than the Viltrox 28mm lens I tested in the fall.
 Let’s see how it stacked up.

 Viltrox AF 16mm f/1.8 Z shown on the Nikon Zf